-Nescot has been awarded ‘Highly Trusted Status’ from the UK Border Agency and is now accepting applications from International Students.
+Nescot has been awarded ‘Sponsor Status’ from the UK Border Agency and is now accepting applications from International Students.
 International students need a minimum IELTs score of 6.5 to show competence in all four assessed areas.

 Most osteopaths are self-employed and work in the private sector, although some are working in multi-disciplinary environments within the NHS and in occupational healthcare in public bodies and private companies.